List of Libraries in Islamabad

 CDA Library

-CDA Library was built with the goal of advancing research and knowledge, as well as promoting a healthier lifestyle.
-Both the CDA (Capital Development Authority) and the Department of Libraries in Islamabad are working together on this initiative.
+CDA Library was built to advance research and knowledge, as well as promoting a healthier lifestyle.
+The CDA (Capital Development Authority) and the Department of Libraries in Islamabad are working together on this initiative.

-Therefore, visitors can find both a fitness centre and a library in the same facility.
-They have access to cutting-edge workout equipment, as well as a vast selection of books that cover a number of subjects.
+Therefore, visitors can find a fitness center and a library in the same facility.
+They have access to cutting-edge workout equipment, as well as a vast selection of books that cover several subjects.

 Smart Street Library

-The Smart Street Library is a novel and forward-thinking approach to encourage people to read more.
+The Smart Street Library is a novel and forward-thinking approach encouraging people to read more.
 This small library officially opened for business in 2021 at sector F-6 by the Director-General of ICT.

-It is a place where people can meet, socialise and exchange books with others.
-This is especially beneficial for those who cannot afford to buy books or sign up for a library membership.
+It is a place where people can meet, socialize and exchange books.
+This is especially beneficial for those who cannot afford to buy books or sign up for library membership.

 Islamabad Public Library